dperdic/s5-program-security/README.md

 - The `user` account in the `RemoveUser` struct should have a constraint that checks if the signer public key is equal to the user's owner public key otherwise anyone could close the account.

+- Even though it's not a security issue, the `user` seed should be extracted to a constant so that it can be reused and to prevent user error when writing future instructions.

 Before:

 ```rs